inikishev/beat-manipulator/README.md

 # BigOuncesAudioEffects
 Beat swapping and a whole bunch of other audio effects and stuff you can try with your music.
 Big ounce hasn't finished coding this one yet.
 Don't worry, he is being helped by Gort and Quandale Dingle.
 Your beatswapping desires will be fulfilled very soon.

-# How to use
+# Basic how to use
 BigOuncesAudioEffects.py is the only file you need (put it next to your .py file so that you can import it).
-Copy the following into your .py, change 'path/to/audio', and it shall work.
+Copy the following into your .py, change `'path/to/audio'`, and it shall work.
 ```import BigOuncesAudioEffects as ba
 # open the audio file with pedalboard:
 (audio, samplerate)=ba.r_pedalboard('path/to/audio')